Astronomers' and Physicists' Attitudes Toward Education & Public Outreach: A Programmatic Study with The Dark Energy Survey: Results

 \subsubsection{Centralized Support for EPO Engagement}

-Respondents were asked how DES and other large science collaborations could best support collaboration-wide engagement in EPO.
-The most popular response (57\%) suggested that collaborations build and maintain a repository of talks, slides, curricula, etc., that can be used in various EPO activities (including both DES-sponsored and locally-organized programs).
-The second most popular response involved funding: 54\% of respondents suggested collaborations could incentivize EPO participation by explicitly allocating funding for EPO projects.
-Another popular response (52\%) suggested that collaborations consider EPO as valuable time spent toward science infrastructure, and that this would ultimately lead to returns with high scientific value.
-These returns might include the ability to access data even after one leaves a collaboration member institution (i.e., data rights) or the ability to be a co-author on any collaboration publication (i.e., authorship rights).
+Respondents were asked how DES and other large science collaborations could best support collaboration-wide engagement in EPO (Q22).
+The most frequent response (57\%) suggested that collaborations build and maintain a repository of talks, slides, curricula, etc., that can be used in various EPO activities (including both DES-sponsored and locally-organized programs).
+The second most frequent response involved funding: 54\% of respondents suggested collaborations could incentivize EPO participation by explicitly allocating funding for EPO projects.
+Another popular response (52\%) suggested that collaborations should consider EPO as time spent toward science infrastructure, which could lead to access to scientific data even after one leaves a collaboration member institution (i.e., data rights) or the ability to be a co-author on any collaboration publication (i.e., authorship rights: the DES Membership Policy document states that a member who spends a certain amount of time working on infrastructure can be granted data and authorship rights).
 Other popular responses included that collaborations hire dedicated EPO staff (48\%) and that collaborations could provide communication training for scientists (37\%).

-In addition to checking predetermined answers for this survey item, respondents had the ability to write in responses.
+In addition to checking predetermined answers for this survey item (Q22), respondents had the ability to write in responses.
 Of the seven written responses, four mentioned the role of collaborations in changing the cultural perspective of EPO within the physics community.
-Responses included calling for a change of community value, instituting EPO engagement as an important factor in job applications for early career scientists, and calling for changing the perceived cultural norm that engaging in EPO is secondary, in terms of time and status, to research.
-Another point illuminated by the written responses was the desire to see a quantitative measure of the impact of EPO.
+Responses included calling for a ``change of community value'', instituting EPO engagement as an ``important factor in job applications'' for early career scientists, and calling for changing the perceived cultural norm that engaging in EPO is secondary, in terms of time and status, to research; e.g., ``making it acceptable to take time out of the work day to do EPO.''
+Another point illuminated by the written responses was the desire to see a quantitative measure of the impact of EPO, by illustrating that the effort is ``impactful enough.''